Considerations for Reducing Workdays and Wages

-Normally, cost reduction by reducing salary for the days declared as holidays, even as a measure of cost-cutting, will not be welcomed by the employees.
-This will create a lot of mismatches in their family budgets, and the result will be total disappointment among the workforce.
-Therefore, it is practically not possible to get employee concurrence.
+Normally, cost reduction by reducing salaries for days declared as holidays, even as a cost-cutting measure, will not be welcomed by employees.
+This will create mismatches in their family budgets, resulting in total disappointment among the workforce.
+Therefore, it is practically impossible to get employee concurrence.

-By reducing the working days from 6 to 5, you are also getting benefits of saving in electricity costs, vehicle running expenses, and many other costs.
-You can just aim at such costs and declare a 5-day week.
-The pay bill of daily-rated employees who are paid on the basis of days worked will automatically get reduced.
+By reducing the working days from six to five, you also benefit from savings in electricity costs, vehicle running expenses, and many other costs.
+You can focus on such savings and declare a five-day week.
+The pay bill for daily-rated employees, who are paid based on days worked, will automatically be reduced.

-Legally speaking, you are not expected to reduce the salary of employees due to any reason, including financial losses or cancellation of orders or accumulation of stock.
-These are all the headaches of the employer and not the workers.
-If you keep the workers' pay as per the existing pattern and ask them to work for 5 days so that at least some components of salary like tea allowance, heat allowance, shift allowance, etc., can be saved along with lots of savings on power and fuel, and ask the managers to sacrifice 4 days' pay per month or take LOP for one day a week, then you can see the response.
-The persons who regularly complain about workers and show PPts in Management Reviews as part of the company and are very positive towards any changes will turn hostile, and they would be the first to object to the move.
-You can test it NOW.
+Legally speaking, you are not expected to reduce employees' salaries due to reasons such as financial losses, cancellation of orders, or accumulation of stock.
+These are the employer's responsibilities, not the workers'.
+If you maintain the workers' pay as per the existing pattern and ask them to work for five days, you can save on components like tea allowance, heat allowance, shift allowance, etc., along with significant savings on power and fuel.
+If you ask managers to sacrifice four days' pay per month or take leave without pay for one day a week, you can observe the response.
+Those who regularly complain about workers and present PowerPoints in management reviews as part of the company and are positive towards any changes might turn hostile and be the first to object to the move.
+You can test it now.

 Regards,